If you're like us, when it comes to all things Italy food culture, your dreams were fueled by the second season of Master Of None.

 Don't Switch Your Knife And Fork

-Some of the more classic Italian restaurants will still have really traditional atmosphere and service -- we're talking white tablecloths, multiple waiters, and even multiple utensils.
+Some of the more classic Italian restaurants still have really traditional atmosphere and service -- we're talking white tablecloths, multiple waiters, and even multiple utensils.

 First off, know that Italians do not switch knives and forks; in other words, the whole time they eat, Italians keep the knife in the right hand and the fork in the left.